ibm-cloud-docs/vsrx/readiness_errors.md

 {: #error-1115}
 The gateway has a precheck setup failure due to an incompatible SSH connection limit in the vSRX configuration.
 Remove the SSH connection limit from the vSRX configuration and retry.

+## Error 1116
+{: #error-1116}
+The host has a precheck setup failure, Ubuntu is missing the telnet software package.
+Install telnet and retry.

+## Error 1117
+{: #error-1117}
+The host's Ubuntu mirror server is not accessible.
+Retry the operation once the mirror is accessible.

 ## Error 1124
 {: #error-1124}
 The gateway experienced a precheck setup failure due to a Juniper incompatibility change in version 18.4.
 Specify a vlan-id for each interface configured with vlan-tagging.
 Refer to [Correcting error 1124](/docs/vsrx?topic=vsrx-correcting-readiness-errors#correcting-1124) for more information.